UpsetDavid/kabaji-pugs/README.md

 # This is a custom variant for use with Kabaji's pugs.
 Not much differs from the original, other than I have made it a bit nicer visually and integrated Bootstrap CSS.

-This one can be seen at (https://pugs.kabajiow.com)
+This one can be seen at: https://pugs.kabajiow.com

 # Overwatch custom game balancer
 Tool for balancing teams in Overwatch custom games.